-not logical to do so.
+Some indicators were not imputed, as it was not logical to do so.
 None of the primary data indicators were imputed.
-Hence, the 2014 Affordability Index is very different from the 2007-2013 Indexes that may be computed using secondary data only.
-Broadly, the imputation of missing data was done using two methods, in addition to extrapolation: country-mean substitution if the missing number is in the middle year (e.g., have data for 2009 and 2011, but not for 2010), or taking arithmetic average growth rates on a year-by-year basis.
-For the indicators that did not cover a particular country in any of the years, no imputation was done for that country/indicator.
+Hence, the 2014 Affordability Index is very different from the 2007-2013 Indexes that may be computed usir secondary data only.
+Broadly, the imputation of missing data was done using two methods, n to extrapolation: country-mean on if the missing number is in the ear (e.g., have data for 2009 and 2011, or 2010), or taking arithmetic average tes on a year-by-year basis.
+For the s that did not cover a particular country the years, no imputation was done for try/indicator.

-- Normalise the full (imputed) dataset using z-scores (z=(x-mean)/standard deviation), making sure that for all indicators, a high value is "qood" and a low value is "bad". - Where applicable, cluster some of the variables (as per the scheme in the tree diagram), taking the average of the clustered indicators postnormalisation.
-For the clustered indicators, this clustered value is the one to be used in the computation of the Index components. - 4.
-Compute the two sub-index scores using arithmetic means, using the clustered values where relevant - value of the sub-indices, as this is what will be shown in the visualisation tool and other publications containing the sub-index values (generally, it is easier to understand a min-max number in the range of 0 100 rather than a standard deviation-based number).
-The formul for this is: [(x min)/(max min)]\100. - 6.
-Compute overall composite scores by averaging the sub-Indexes (at z-score level). - Compute the min-max values (on a scale of 0-100) for each z-score value of the overall composite scores, as this is what will be showr in the visualisation tool and other publications containing the composite scores.
+e the full (imputed) dataset using z=(x-mean)/standard deviation), ure that for all indicators, a high value is nd a low value is "bad".

+plicable, cluster some of the variables e scheme in the tree diagram), taking ge of the clustered indicators postation.
+For the clustered indicators, ered value is the one to be used in the tion of the Index components.

+the two sub-index scores using c means, using the clustered values evant.

+the min-max values for each z-score he sub-indices, as this is what will in the visualisation tool and other ons containing the sub-index values y, it is easier to understand a min-max n the range of 0 - 100 rather than a deviation-based number).
+The formula : [(x - min)/(max - min)]100.

-Choice of weights
+overall composite scores by averaging ndexes (at z-score level).

+the min-max values (on a scale of each z-score value of the overall e scores, as this is what will be shown ualisation tool and other publications g the composite scores.

+eights

-his year, given the feedback and advice from arious experts and the Working Group, we have ssigned equal weights across all indicators nd sub-indexes.
+en the feedback and advice from ts and the Working Group, we have al weights across all indicators xes.